michibo/feyntrop/README.md

 The field `"masses_sqr"` is a list of masses, which contains one mass for each edge.
 (Of course, the masses might be 0.)
 The field `"lambda"` is the deformation parameter, `"dimension"` is the spacetime dimension, `"num_eps_terms"` is the order in the epsilon expansion that should be computed and `"N"` is the number of points that shall be sampled.

-The content of the json file must be piped into the **feyntrop** executable file, which is created in the top-directory of this repository by the `make` command.
+The content of the JSON file must be piped into the **feyntrop** executable file, which is created in the top-directory of this repository by the `make` command.
 For instance, like this:
 ```
 ./feyntrop < low_level_input.json
 ```
-Among some logging information (via stderr), this command produces the output (via stdout) in json format
+Among some logging information (via stderr), this command produces the output (via stdout) in JSON format
 ```
 {"IGtr":84.0,"integral":[[[7.215238614660525,0.00203586844683068],[0.0,0.0]],[[-57.629482716637696,0.018239280410844466],[0.0,0.0]],[[240.79344300578586,0.09697082078903732],[0.0,0.0]]],"seconds preprocessing":0.001007578,"seconds sampling":2.0064038810000002}
 ```